Ashcraft shuts down D-backs, Reds power way to 14-8 win – KION546

 Votto hit a three-run homer in the first inning, and Brandon Drury and Matt Reynolds added two-run drives within the first three innings for a 9-0 lead.
 The advantage stayed there until the game was delayed 63 minutes by rain after seven innings.

-Tommy Pham contributed a solo homer and Tyler Stephenson a two-run blast in a five-run eighth for the Reds that ended with third baseman Jake Hager coming in to get the final out.
+Tommy Pham contributed a solo homer and Tyler Stephenson a two-run blast in a five-run eighth for the Reds.

 Ashcraft retired his first 10 batters after rotation-mate Hunter Greene retired his final 20 in Monday’s 7-0 victory.
 Pavin Smith singled off Ashcraft with one out in the fourth but was thrown out trying to stretch it into a double.
 Ketel Marte followed with a clean single to end Arizona’s slump.